Barry A. Chatz

 Mr. Chatz has a number of articles published in Thomson Reuters News & Insight Bankruptcy Law including “BAPCPA and the middle class conundrum,” “Stern v.
 Marshall: A narrow ruling creating broad problems in the bankruptcy process,” “After RadLAX: A practitioner’s guide,” “Beware of your fruits and vegetables: The nondischargeability of PACA related debts in bankruptcy,” and his most recent article, “A step inside consumer bankruptcy.”

 Furthermore, Mr. Chatz authored the October 2011 article, “Midwest word from the street: times still are disconcerting,” which appeared in Financier Worldwide’s Global Reference Guide: Americas Restructuring 2011.
 Likewise, he was a featured panelist in Financier Worldwide Magazine‘s “2011 U.S. Bankruptcy Roundtable Report.”
+In 2013, he was again a featured panelist in the magazine’s “Roundtable: Bankruptcy in the Americas” article.

 Mr. Chatz is an instructor at the John Marshall Law School.
 He teaches the real estate law class, “Bankruptcy and Insolvency Laws Affecting Real Estate.”
 He has spoken before many legal organizations including the Commercial Law League of America and Committees of the American Bar Association as well as private businesses.
 Mr. Chatz also appeared on the judicial panel at the National Business Institute’s “Bankruptcy Judicial and Trustee Forum.”